AnaPaulaL27/CLI-Airline-Mini-Project/README.md

 ## MVP

-Your group is going to develop an app to manage flight bookings.
+ Develop an app to manage flight bookings.
 The user will be able to carry out the following actions using a CLI:

 - Add a new flight
 - Display all available flights